• Skip to primary navigation

 Culinary Grade Matcha

-Culinary grade matcha is intended for cooking use.
+Culinary-grade matcha is intended for cooking use.
 It has a yellow-green color and is not as bright green as ceremonial-grade matcha.
-For the tastewise, it’s more grassy and bitter.
+For the taste, it's more grassy and bitter.

 So which should I use for pancakes?

-Plus, as a matcha lover, I don’t have to keep open packages of both ceremonial grade and culinary matcha.
+Plus, as a matcha lover, I don't have to keep open packages of both ceremonial-grade and culinary matcha.
 Matcha loses its taste and quality as it is exposed to oxygen.
-So I rather use up one can of ceremonial grade matcha, and don’t want to open multiple bags, to enjoy the freshest matcha.
+So I would rather use up one can of ceremonial-grade matcha, and don't want to open multiple bags, to enjoy the freshest matcha.

-But, if you want to keep it lower in the budget, especially when you’re cooking with it and not drinking/eating tea directly, culinary grade matcha also works!
+If you want to keep it lower in the budget, especially when you're cooking with it and not drinking/eating tea directly, culinary-grade matcha is a great choice!

 Matcha powder, banana, and oat milk on the table